Bgaze/silex/README.md

 #### Usage.

-Console executable is `/bin/console` and should be invoked like this :
+Console executable is `/bin/console` file :

     $ php bin/console your:command

-To get a list of available commands, just invok it with no arguments :
+To get a list of available commands, just call it with no arguments :

     $ php bin/console

 This implementation is shipped with two commands :

-* **cache:clear :** erases application cache.
++ **cache:clear :** erases application cache.
 Run this command to see your changes into PROD environment.
-* **demo:command :** a pattern for your custom commands.
++ **demo:command :** a pattern for your custom commands.

->> If you don't need to build custom commands, you can safely remove `/src/commands` folder.
+> If you don't need to build custom commands, you can safely remove `/src/commands` folder.

 #### Custom commands.